claudioc/jingo/README.md

 --------

 - No database: uses a git repository as the document archive
-- No user management: authentication is provided via with Google logins or simple, one-user login
+- No user management: authentication is provided via a 3rd party provider or a simple, one-user login
 - Markdown for everything, [github flavored](http://github.github.com/github-flavored-markdown/)
 - Uses [Codemirror](http://codemirror.net/) or [Markitup](http://markitup.jaysalvat.com/home/) as the markup editor, with a nice (ajax) preview (see the `features` key in the config file)
 - Provides a "distraction free", almost full screen editing mode